mandylatham/Angular-Tipo-Webapp/src/app/g/public/docs-site/content/creating_an_application_basic/index.md

 An Editor will appear where you can enter the user's name and the role you wish for them to have.
 They will then receive the invite via email.

 ![Profile menu](/images/creating_an_application_basic/image_048.png)

-TODO: what is the Account Name?
-Also `Confirm user email during signup` and `Capture account name during signup` might not be mandatory in future, so change the above when this happens.

-TODO: What are `Basic`, `Professional` and `Enterprise` plans?

-TODO: How does one use a custom domain?

-TODO: Change will be made to app to determine what data is shown to logged in user.
-Change doc when this happens.

-TODO: Invited User roles: `EnterprisePlanRole`, `ProfessionalPlanRole` and `Admin`.
-What are the differences?
-What can each do?